amro-kamal/effective_pruning/README.md

 ## BibTex:

-If you find our study or our dataset helpful, please cite our paper:
+If you find our study or pruning technique useful, please cite our paper:

 ```bibtex
 @inproceedings{kamal2024density,